-- be the child or grandchild of an Australian veteran who served in the Vietnam War during the period 31 July 1962 to 30 April 1975
+- be the child or grandchild of an Australian veteran who served in the Vietnam War during 31 July 1962 to 30 April 1975

 - have Australian residency status

-- be planning to enrol, or be enrolled, in post-secondary education in Australia at an Australian University, TAFE College or Registered Training Organisation
+- plan to enrol, or be enrolled, in post-secondary education at an Australian University, TAFE College or Registered Training Organisation

-- be studying, or planning to study, full-time on-line or face-to-face
+- be studying, or planning to study full time, either online or face-to-face

-- qualify for continuous payment of full-time means-tested educational benefits under Youth Allowance or a comparable Commonwealth educational benefit, for example Abstudy or Austudy
+- qualify for continuous payment of educational benefits under Youth Allowance or a comparable Commonwealth educational benefit, for example Abstudy or Austudy.

 You can apply on the AVCAT website.